sphinx-doc/sphinx-intl/doc/quickstart.rst

 That's all!

-For more information, please refer :doc:`refs`.
+For more information, please refer to :doc:`refs`.

 .. _Sphinx: http://sphinx-doc.org